Work-at-Home Job Interview Questions, Answers, and Tips

 - What can I tell you about my qualifications?

 - When can I expect to hear from you?

 - Would you like a list of references?

 - Are there any other questions I can answer for you?

 Tips for Answering Interview Questions

-During your interview, the hiring manager is going to ask questions that will help her to determine how successful you will be in the position.
+During your interview, the hiring manager will ask questions that help determine how successful you will be in the position.

-In addition to making a match between yourself and the job, be prepared to discuss why you want to telecommute and how you are equipped to do so.
-The interviewer will want to know about your workspace, computer, internet connection and other technology you may need to know to do the job.
+In addition to making a match between yourself and the job, be prepared to discuss why you want to work remotely and how you are equipped to do so.
+The interviewer will want to know about your workspace, computer, internet connection, familiarity with communications software and apps, and other technology you may need to know to do the job.

-You should also check the company’s website, social media sites, and any news articles where they are mentioned, to familiarize yourself with its products, services, and general information.
+Check the company’s website, social media sites, and any news articles where they are mentioned, to familiarize yourself with the company's products, services, and general information.
 If you have any contacts who are familiar with the company, ask them for information they think might pertain to your interview.